Voice Presets

 Manifest schema

-Section titled “Manifest schema”Each preset directory contains a JSON manifest file describing the voice characteristics:
+Section titled “Manifest schema”Each preset directory contains a manifest.json file validated against a Zod schema.
+Top-level fields:

 | Field | Type | Description |